youdie323323/js-confuser-deobfuscator/README.md

 ## Limitation

-If you try a complex code to this script, then the script never ends (since its causes infinite loop for some reason) or aborts.
-You may try to deobfuscate each CFF individually.

 1. This script doesn't handle variables correctly.
 We will fix this later, but for now, you must handle this manually
 2. This script doesn't handle: "CFF in CFF", we will fix this later